nlpsoc/STEL/readme.md

 We thank Yahoo for granting us the right to upload a sample of 100 task instances from the formal/informal dimension.
 Please make sure to adhere to their Terms of Use.
 Especially asking for their permission to reuse any examples via [L6 - Yahoo!
 Answers ComprehensiveQuestions and Answers version 1.0 (multi part)](https://webscope.sandbox.yahoo.com/catalog.php?datatype=l).

+# Comments

+Thank you for your comments.
+You can use GitHub or address me (Anna, a.m.wegmann @ uu.nl) directly.